Office of the Chief Scientist

 Overview:

-The Office of the Chief Scientist (OCS) is responsible for overseeing basic scientific research at the Ground Vehicle Systems Center (GVSC), and providing independent assessment of strategic ground vehicle S&T initiatives for the Army.
-The Office leads the development of scientific and technical personnel and assesses existing technical staff and positions to maintain core technical competencies.
-The office also coordinates GVSC’s R&D efforts with those of other government laboratories, academia, industry and international partners to ensure a balanced ground vehicle technical portfolio.
-Dr. David Gorsich is the Chief Scientist (david.j.gorsich.civ@army.mil).
+The Office of the Chief Scientist (OCS) is responsible for overseeing basic scientific research at the Ground Vehicle Systems Center (GVSC) and providing an independent assessment of strategic ground vehicle S&T initiatives for the Army.
+The Office leads the development of scientific and technical personnel . and works to maintain core technical competencies.
+OCS in conjunction with the Office of Research and Technical Application (ORTA) leads the monthly Invention Evaluation Committee, where GVSC developed inventions, and joint inventions with academia and external agencies are vetted and selected for patent filings.
+The Office coordinates GVSC’s R&D efforts with those of the National Science Foundation (NSF), other government laboratories, academia, industry and international partners to ensure mission relevance and a balanced ground vehicle technical portfolio.
+Dr. David Gorsich is the Chief Scientist (david.j.gorsich.civ@army.mil), and Dr. Phil Frederick is the Deputy Chief Scientist (philip.a.frederick.civ@army.mil ).

 Academic Programs:

-Automotive Research Center (ARC): The ARC is a university-based U.S. Army Center of Excellence for Modeling and Simulation of Ground Vehicle Systems.
+Automotive Research Center (ARC): University of Michigan.
+The ARC is a university-based U.S. Army Center of Excellence for Modeling and Simulation of Ground Vehicle Systems.
 The ARC was formed in 1994 and is currently led by Dr. Bogdan Epureanu of the University of Michigan (UM) and Dr. David Gorsich (GVSC).
 The ARC includes five thrust areas: Vehicle Controls and Behaviors; Human-Autonomy Interaction; Advanced Structures and Materials; Intelligent Power Systems; and Systems of Systems & Integration.
-In addition to UM, the universities included in the ARC are Clemson University, Michigan Technological University, Mississippi State University, Oakland University, University of Alabama at Birmingham, University of Iowa, Virginia Technological University, and Wayne State University.
+In addition to UM, the universities included in the ARC are Clemson University, Michigan Technological University, Mississippi State University, Oakland University, University of Alabama at Birmingham, University of Iowa, Virginia Technological University, University of California, Irvine, George Mason University, Central Michigan University, Michigan State University, Worcester Polytechnic Institute and Wayne State University.

-Clemson University: The Virtual Prototyping of Ground Systems (VIPR-GS) Center includes more than 65 Clemson faculty across seven engineering departments on a multi-year research partnership with GVSC to develop virtual prototyping tools supporting the rapid transformation of U.S. Army fleets.
+The Virtual Prototyping of Ground Systems (VIPR-GS) Center: Clemson University.
+The VIPR-GS focuses on Virtual Prototyping and Digital Engineering.
+The Center includes more than 65 Clemson faculty across seven engineering departments on a multi-year research partnership with GVSC to develop virtual prototyping tools supporting the rapid transformation of U.S. Army fleets.
 The research is focused on autonomy-enabled ground vehicles, including digital engineering, next-generation propulsion and energy systems, and manned and unmanned teaming in unknown off-road environments.
+The Center also has a unique immersive graduate program, Deep Orange, a two year, hands on accelerated vehicle development program.
+Deep Orange 13-14 is developing an autonomy-enabled, optionally remote-controlled, non-combat, off-road ground vehicle in conjunction with GVSC.
+VIPR-GS – Virtual Prototyping – Ground Systems (clemson.edu)

 In-House Laboratory Independent Research (ILIR)